System SpecificationsView Full Specs

 - Oracle Application Server

-VA Server Validator utilizes the native interfaces of these Web and application servers to add digital certificate validation functionality as part of the product’s PKI-based client authentication.
+VA Server Validator uses the native interfaces of these web and application servers to add digital certificate validation functionality as part of the product’s PKI-based client authentication.
 Working as a plug-in, VA Server Validator can query a VA Server (or any other standards-based digital certificate validation responder) or utilize a CRL to determine the status of a digital certificate presented by a client.
 Clients with revoked or expired certificates are denied access to the server or application.

 Robust security and non-repudiation